jb753/turbigen/doc/solver.rst

 For real gas simulations, working fluid property tables must be pre-generated before the calculation.
-This can be done using the :meth:`turbigen.tables.make_tables` function following the example below:
+This can be done using the :meth:`turbigen.tables.make_tables` function following the example script below:

 .. code-block:: python